 AerDragon is a joint venture with 50% owned by China Aviation Supplies Holding Company and the other 50% owned equally by us, affiliates of Crédit Agricole Corporate and Investment Bank, and East Epoch Limited.
 This joint venture enhances our presence in the Chinese market and our ability to lease our aircraft and engines throughout the entire Asia/Pacific region.
-We provide certain aircraft-and accounting-related services to AerDragon, and guarantee debt secured by certain aircraft which AerDragon purchased directly from us for a fee.
-As of December 31, 2015 and 2014, we guaranteed debt of \$7.5 million and \$11.3 million, respectively, for AerDragon.
+We provide certain aircraft and accounting related services to AerDragon, and guarantee debt secured by certain aircraft which AerDragon purchased directly from us for a fee.
+As of December 31, 2016 and 2015, we guaranteed debt of \$3.4 million and \$7.5 million, respectively, for AerDragon.
 With the exception of the debt for which we act as a guarantor, the obligations of AerDragon are non-recourse to us.

-As of December 31, 2015, AerDragon had 27 narrowbody and one widebody aircraft on lease to ten airlines and had a further two aircraft on order.
-AerDragon completed the sales of two narrowbody aircraft to a third party during the year ended December 31, 2015.
+As of December 31, 2016, AerDragon had 29 narrowbody aircraft on lease to ten airlines.
+During the year ended December 31, 2016, AerDragon completed the sale of one widebody aircraft, with lease attached, to a third party.